Doraemon: Nobita and the Winged Braves

-Doraemon: Nobita and the Winged Braves (ドラえもん のび太と翼の勇者たち, Doraemon Nobita to Tsubasa no Yūsha-tachi), also known as Doraemon and the Winged Warriors, is a 2001 Japanese animated science fiction adventure film which premiered in Japan on 10 March 2001, based on the Doraemon manga series by Fujiko F. Fujio.
-It's the 22nd Doraemon film.
+Doraemon: Nobita and the Winged Braves (ドラえもん のび太と翼の勇者たち, Doraemon Nobita to Tsubasa no Yūsha-tachi), also known as Doraemon and the Winged Warriors, is a 2001 Japanese animated science fiction adventure film.

+It premiered in Japan on 10 March 2001 on a triple feature with Dorami & Doraemons: Space Land's Critical Event! and Good Luck!
+Gian!!.

+Based on the Doraemon manga series by Fujiko F. Fujio, it is the 22nd Doraemon film.

 Plot

 The film starts with Dekisugi, Gian, Nobita and Shizuka watching a televised broadcast about a herd of flamingos mysteriously disappearing, Nobita after seeing this, dreams of being able to fly with wings.
 He builds wooden wings after Doraemon refuses to help him, though he repeatedly fails to fly using them.
 While trying to help Shizuka to reclaim her pet canary, they witness a portal opens in the sky and a humanoid bird riding an airplane coming out.

 He introduces himself as Gusuke, a humanoid bird who lives in Birdopia.
 Doraemon, Nobita, and Shizuka help Gusuke fix his airplane, they quickly became friends with him.
 As Gusuke departs to his home, Gian and Suneo catch him and grab his plane.
 The other three follow them through the portal.

 Arriving at Birdopia, Gian and Suneo are captured by crow soldiers and brought to the vulture Commander Seagrid, who plans to execute them.
 Meanwhile, Doraemon, Nobita, and Shizuka find Gusuke near the owl Professor Hou's house after fleeing from the same crow soldiers with the help of an ostrich taxi service.
 Hou explains that Birdopia is a world existing far away from human world and is connected only during bird migration, which is guarded by Bird Migration Patrol Troops.
 Seagrid was once a member of the troops, but he was shot by humans and had to retire early and is now seeking vengeance against them.

 Hou advises them to take cover as most despise humans in Birdopia, Doraemon brings "Bird Hats" which can sprout wings by wearing them, with him as a pigeon, Nobita a duck, and Shizuka a swan.
 The three and Gusuke manage to stage a rescue of Gian and Suneo shortly thereafter, and Doraemon gives them Bird Hats of an albatross and a woodpecker respectively.

 Gusuke informs Nobita and his friends that there will be an annual competition, "Rally Icarus", which is used to recruit members for the Patrol Troops, and that they should join it.
 During a dinner with Gusuke's parents and his friend, Milk, Gusuke confesses that he is actually adopted and that he is unable to fly naturally due to his trauma from falling right before being found by his adopted mother.
 Meanwhile, Hou deciphers an ancient tablet which contains information about Phoenicia, an ancient dragon-like being who can destroy the world.
 The captain of the crow soldiers reports to Seagrid after overhearing it, after which Seagrid kidnaps Hou for the location of Phoenicia so he can use it to destroy humanity.